JFK Assassination Forum

 The references to me in this book are accurate and not distorted.
 I congratulate Donald H. Carpenter in his very good job writing this book

 If you want a Reader's Digest version (the book is enormously detailed) look up the footnotes on Hunter Leake (right, Leake).
 He was the CIA Domestic Contacts agent that Shaw communicated/worked with.
-Carpenter says that Shaw's information (all economic matters) over the eight years (1948-56) of the relationship generated eight CIA reports with six still around.
+Carpenter says that Shaw's information (apparently all on economic/trade matters) over the eight years (1948-56) of the relationship generated eight CIA reports with six still around.

-All of Shaw's activity with the CIA apparently ended in 1956 when he also stopped traveling abroad while promoting the Trade Mart.
-Apparently the last contact was in 1956 when it seems Leake (or someone with the CIA) approached Shaw about helping them find out about shipments of mercury from Spain and Italy to the Soviet bloc.
+All of Shaw's activity with the CIA apparently ended in 1956 when he also largely stopped traveling abroad when promoting the Trade Mart.
+Apparently (there's that word again) the last contact was in 1956 when it seems Leake (or someone with the CIA) approached Shaw about helping them find out about shipments of mercury from Spain and Italy to the Soviet bloc.
 Shaw offered to write letters to companies in Italy and Spain about the question.
 The CIA later said it wasn't needed.
 Carpenter doesn't mention anything about Shaw being "highly paid."

-As you point out, Shaw would have been an ideal person to use by the CIA for economic information.
+As you point out, Shaw would have been an ideal person to use by the CIA for economic or trade information.
 But there's nothing indicating he did anything more than that.

 Title: Re: Important Disclosure about William King Harvey in Recently Released Document